 Documents belonging to category 1 contain the projects' review reports.
 They include detailed information relating to the technical aspects of the implementation of the projects that reflects and complements the description of work included in the project proposal.
-That includes, for instance, the description of the particular tasks under responsibility of a given consortium member, together with the information about the resources involved.
-The undisclosed parts of the documents also contain the information about the difficulties encountered in the execution of particular tasks.
+That includes, for instance, the description of the particular tasks under responsibility of a given consortium member, together with the information about the resources involved, as well as information concerning the arrangements on subcontracting of the tasks by the consortium members.